aw1875/dotfiles/README.md

 - [vim-ripgrep](https://github.com/jremmen/vim-ripgrep) - Use RipGrep in Vim and display results in a quickfix list
 - [vim-visual-multi](https://github.com/mg979/vim-visual-multi) - Multiple cursors plugin for vim/neovim
 - [which-key](https://github.com/folke/which-key.nvim) - Create key bindings that stick.
 WhichKey is a lua plugin for Neovim 0.5 that displays a popup with possible keybindings of the command you started typing

-### Notes

-If you intend you use these dotfiles please take a look at the `.zshrc` file and accompanying sources (`.variables`, `.functions`, `.aliases`) and make changes so that it fits your needs.
-Currently, the `.zshrc` config will use a function to check for configs and match them with this repo to keep them all up-to-date.